top of page

 Gilad Sommer

 David, 26 years old, from Chicago, is a licensed barber.
 I met him after work at the “Public Barber” in Uptown.
+Read below to see his philosophical barber insights!
 What does wisdom mean to you?
 Knowledge about life, experiences, feelings.
 Wise people know how to handle certain situations they had in the past and apply it to new situations.
 It's a way of getting through life without making the same mistakes you made in the past.
 Are you somewhat wiser today than 5 years ago?
-Definitely.
-I’m more disciplined.
-With work, diet, ea

 Gilad Sommer